ryantd42/NY-Legislative-Git/2023/A8208A-2023/bill.md

  may  be  promptly  dispatched,  in  conformity with the orders, rules or regulations governing the system; [and]
-  (vii) A FORMAL PROCESS IS ESTABLISHED BY WHICH A PARENT OR LEGAL GUAR- DIAN MAY REQUEST THAT A MISSING CHILD ALERT BE ISSUED IF SUCH PARENT  OR LEGAL  GUARDIAN  DISAGREES  WITH  THE  INVESTIGATING POLICE DEPARTMENT'S JUDGMENT REGARDING THE TIMELINESS OF SUCH ALERT  REQUEST.
+  (vii) A FORMAL PROCESS IS ESTABLISHED BY WHICH A PARENT OR LEGAL GUAR- DIAN MAY REQUEST THAT A MISSING CHILD ALERT BE  ISSUED.
 SUCH  REQUEST SHALL BE MADE TO THE DIVISION OF STATE POLICE FOR REVIEW; AND (VIII)  no  dispatch  or transmission of a report concerning a missing child shall be required by such plan, EXCEPT AS PROVIDED IN SUBPARAGRAPH